thirumalaip/quz/README.md

 ### `npm test`

+### npx create-react-app appname
+for createing the react app

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.